 Privacy Act Statement.
-The Department of Housing and Urban Development (HUD) is authorized to collect the information required on this form by Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
-1437f).
-Collection of family members' names is mandatory.
+The Department of Housing and Urban Development (HUD) is authorized to collect the information on this form by 24 CFR § 982.302.
 The information is used to authorize a family to look for an eligible unit and specifies the size of the unit.
 The information also sets forth the family's obligations under the Housing Choice Voucher Program.
-HUD may disclose this information to Federal, State and local agencies when relevant to civil, criminal, or regulatory investigations and prosecutions.
-It will not be otherwise disclosed or released outside of HUD, except as permitted or required by law.
-Failure to provide any of the information may result in delay or rejection of family voucher issuance.
+The Personally Identifiable Information (PII) data collected on this form are not stored or retrieved within a system of record.

 Please read entire document before completing form Fill in all blanks below.
 Type or print clearly.
 Voucher Number Insert unit size in number of bedrooms.
-(This is the number of bedrooms for which the Family qualifi and is used in determining the amount of assistance to be paid on behalf of the Family to the owner.) ies, 1.
+(This is the number of bedrooms for w and is used in determining the amount of assistance to be paid on behalf of the 1.
 Unit Size 2.
-Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issued to the Family.
-Issue Date (mm/dd/yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty days after date issued.
-Voucher is issued.
-(See Section 6 of this form.)
-3. Expiration Date (mm/dd/yyyy) Date Extension Expires (if applicable)(mm/dd/yyyy) (See Section 6. of this form) 4.
-Date Extension Expires (mm/dd/yyyy) 5.
-Name of Family Representative 6.
-Signature of Family Re presentative Date Signed (mm/dd/yyyy)

-7. Name of Public Housing Agency (PHA)

-Name and Title of PHA Official
+Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issue and and a student to a destroy of the state 2.
+Issue Date (mm/do (yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty days after date (See Section 6 of this form.) · Voucher is issued.
+3. Expiration Date (n Date Extension Expires (if applicable)(mm/dd/yyyy) (See Section 6. of this form) 4.
+Date Extension Exp ires (mm/dd/yyyy) 5.Name of Family Representative 6.
+Signature of Family Representat ive Date Signed (mm/dd/yyyy) 7.Name of Public Housing Agency (PHA) 8.Name and Title of PHA Official 9.
+Signature of PHA Official Date Signed (mm/dd/yyyy) 1